nessalc/MSWordToolbox/README.md

 While working at an aerospace firm, I spend far more time writing documents in Microsoft Word than doing things I enjoy, like coding.
 But I found that some of my tasks could be automated in Word through judicious use of macros.
 I spent...far too long writing those macros in VBA, which, in addition to being [dog-slow](https://ell.stackexchange.com/questions/140818/etymology-of-dog-slow?answertab=votes#tab-top), leaves much to be desired in terms of things like error handling and dialog design.
 Sure, there are a couple of advantages, but those can be co-opted or overcome easily in a different language.
 There do remain a few issues which are more related to Microsoft Word itself than any language used to interface _with_ it.
 Plus, it gave me an excuse to learn a new language, and to code!

-TL;DR

-I wrote some of what I consider to be useful macros for MS Word in C#.
+**TL;DR**: I wrote some of what I consider to be useful macros for MS Word in C#.
 This is them.

 **_Issues and pull requests are welcome!_**

 ## Fix Quantities

 One pet peeve of mine is the expression of quantites with tolerances in engineering documents.
 They should match (to the degree possible, even according to our own rules) [NIST SP811](https://www.nist.gov/pml/special-publication-811).
+This is more or less equivalent to ISO 31 and ISO/IEC 80000.
 I see all to often things like the following:

 |Incorrect|Correct|Note|
 |-|-|-|